Saswata777/motion_art/README.md

-# Motion Art - ReactJS & TailwindCSS WebGL Animation Website
+# Motion Art Clone Website

 This project is a pixel-perfect clone of the Motion Art Elementor WordPress plugin preview website.
 Built with ReactJS and TailwindCSS, it utilizes enhanced WebGL animations for a dynamic and responsive user experience.